viveknarang/krama-AI/README.md

 <aside class="notice">
-With the field validFor in response, you can calculate the time after with your servers need to login again to get a new token.
+With the field validForSeconds in response, you can calculate the time after with your servers need to login again to get a new token.
 </aside>